ianmcloughlin/emerging_technologies/assessment/assessment.md

 ## Tasks

-Create a notebook called `tasks.ipynb` in the root of the repository.
+Create a notebook called `problems.ipynb` in the root of the repository.
-Complete all tasks detailed in **[tasks.md](tasks.md)** in this notebook.
+Complete all problems detailed in **[problems.md](problems.md)** in this notebook.

 Keep your notebook [reproducible, clean and concise.](https://arxiv.org/pdf/2202.07233) Use a [level 1 heading](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#headings) for the notebook title.
-Use [level 2 Markdown headings](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#headings) to clearly identify each task within the notebook.
+Use [level 2 Markdown headings](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#headings) to clearly identify each problem within the notebook.
 Use Markdown cells to give explanations and insights into your code.
 Follow Python coding standards and guidelines such as [PEP8](https://peps.python.org/pep-0008/).
 Write clean, readable, and efficient code using meaningful variable names and consistent formatting.